simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 ``hiera_include('classes')`` in ``/etc/puppet/environements/simp/manifests/site.pp``. since
-site.pp is outside of any node definition and below all top scope variables, every node controlled by puppet will get every class tagged with 'classes' **in its hierarchy**. additionally, simp\_def.yaml in is the hierarchy of every node, so every node will receive those classes (by default).
+site.pp is outside of any node definition and below all top scope variables, every node controlled by puppet will get every class tagged with 'classes' **in its hierarchy**.
+Additionally, simp\_def.yaml in is the hierarchy of every node, so every node will receive those classes (by default).

-assigning defined types to nodes
+Assigning Defined Types to Nodes
 --------------------------------

-defined types do not have the ability to receive parameters via hiera in the traditional sense. to include a defined type on a node, one could use create\_resources, but this is messy and discouraged. instead, make a site class, ``/etc/puppet/environements/simp/modules/site/manifests/my_site.pp``.
+defined types do not have the ability to receive parameters via Hiera in the traditional sense.
+To include a defined type on a node, one could use create\_resources, but this is messy and discouraged.
+Instead, make a site class in the site manifests directory, like:
+``/etc/puppet/environements/simp/modules/site/manifests/my_site.pp``.
 For example, to include tftpboot linux\_model and assign\_host on your puppet server, puppet.your.domain:

-Adding a Site Manifest Examples
+Add the following code to a file tftpboot.pp in you site manifests directory:

 .. code-block:: ruby